mkbreuer/ToolPlus/README.md

    > go to the [wiki-page](https://github.com/mkbreuer/ToolPlus/wiki) for more information

-* This collections of free-to-use addons run under follwing licencens: [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.html)
+* This collections of free-to-use addons run under following licencens: [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.html)

 * If you like this collections, consider to supporting my work and place a smile